 12 Days / 11 Nights with 9½ days of diving

-You must be a PADI Open Water diver or equivalent and have logged a minimum of 30 dives to join this safari.
+You must be an Advanced Open Water diver and have logged a minimum of 50 dives to join this safari.

 As with all diving activities, the dive guide has the final decision regarding any divers competency to complete any particular dive.